"When my doctor told me to eat more fruit I taught myself to make pie!" Meathead

 Among my wife's repertoire is a full arsenal of breads, cookies, cakes, and pies.
 She knows her way around the different types of flour and I am intimidated by the stuff.
 Her pies are as good as any in the rotating glass case at the local diner, and much of the secret is the crust.
 She will be the first to tell you that baking is not the time for improvising.
 You need precise recipes because baking is much more about chemistry that any other form of cooking.

-If you are not aware, pie crust recipes are subject heated debate, and the chemistry is the subject of whole books.
+If you are not aware, pie crust recipes are the subject of heated debate, and the chemistry is the subject of whole books.
 One typical topic for heated debate is the lard vs. shortening vs. butter vs. a blend argument.
 It's all about the flakiness vs. flavor tradeoff.
 The type of flour or salt or butter are also topics for debate.

 Lou's tried them all and agreed to share with us a simple recipe that we can whup up on short order for just about any kind of pie, even savory pies like quiches, or meat pies like pot pie.
 I'm not going to get into the debates here because I am far from qualified to report on them intelligently.
 I'm just going to report on Lou's method.